violetchs/Virtual-Painter/README.md

 ### 2. How to paint
 You can read instructions below to learn performing gestures to interact with VP.
 * Function Selection
+  VP has 3 main functions :**draw**, **select bbox**, **eraser**.
+  >In draw, you can draw a picture.
+  >In select bbox, you can copy the content of the region into target region or delete it.
+  >In eraser, you can erase the existing content.
+  Perform gesture
 * Main Task
 * Auxiliary Task
 ### 3. Start Painting